 On airplanes that have TV monitors built into the seats, like on JetBlue, do not place your pet under the middle seat in front of you.
 This is where the equipment for TV’s is located, and it gets very warm during the flight.
 This extra heat could pose a health risk to your dog.
 Placing the carrier under either the aisle or window seat in front of you in this situation is okay.

 Keep in mind, the airlines consider your pet (and his carrier) to be your carry-on item.
 Thus, you’re only allowed one additional personal item (such as a purse or computer bag) to accompany you on the flight.
 All other luggage will need to be checked.

 Yes, traveling with your small dog can be expensive.
 Plus, the airlines make you jump through a few extra hoops to bring your dog onto the airplane.
 However, it’s a small sacrifice if your dog is considered a family member and you want to bring him along.
-The next step is reserving pet-friendly hotel or resort accommodations for once you arrive at your travel destination.
+The next step is reserving pet-friendly hotels, dog-friendly cottages, or resort accommodations for once you arrive at your travel destination.

 Jason R. Rich is a travel writer for the New York Daily News newspaper’s “Your Money” section, and a bestselling author.
-He has his own travel blog, and often travels with his four-year-old Yorkshire Terrier, named Rusty.
+He has his own travel blog and often travels with his four-year-old Yorkshire Terrier dog, named Rusty.

 Tips on Traveling with a dog from Barkpost